 There is plenty of evidence of this in the Board papers of almost all of the ICBs.
 We already knew that 31 out of 42 systems (even after NHSE’s bullying) still have a deficit plan for the year, with a total planned overspend of £2.2bn.
 NHS England have said they will cover this overspend, but this will leave no scope to cover any further pressures.

-However as expected many ICBs and trusts are already well off-track, and reporting significant concerns for year-end forecasts.
+However, as expected, many ICBs and trusts are already well off-track and reporting significant concerns for year-end forecasts.
 By July nine ICSs already had deficits of over £100m.
 The majority of ICBs across the country were facing similar pressures in relation to CHC and prescribing costs.

 From month 4 ICSs that are struggling to hit their target level of savings have come under further pressure from NHS England to develop more “actions to mitigate risk.”
 According to SW London ICB these actions “fall into four categories:”